Team-1280/.github/profile/README.md

     - Our advanced safety and driver assistance suite BozoAssist (with features such as adaptive cruise control, crash mitigation via BozoVision and the Occupancy Network, and emergency AI intervention via BozoLLM)
     - BozoLLM, our custom tuned Llava-based large language model that provides additional input and data for BozoVision, as well as smart decision making.
     - BozoAimbot, custom technology that automatically aligns our robot with selected targets with the help of BozoVision
   - BozoAuto Mk.
-II, the new pre-planned path autonomous subroutine assisted by DeepBozo and BozoLLM in unplanned situations
+II, the new pre-planned path autonomous routine assisted by DeepBozo and BozoLLM in unplanned situations

 ### 💻 Our Philosophy
 "Innovation and creativity drive us forward."
 We believe in the power of 'it ain’t stupid if it works' – a philosophy that guides both our robotics designs and our approach to problem-solving.
 We cherish our friendly rivalry with Team 1458 Red Tie Robotics and our friendship with Team 852 Athenian Robotics Collective.